Innovative Approaches to the Placenta and Its Impact on Offspring Health

 Sept 12-14, 2025 | Colorado Springs, CO

 Colorado Spring’s beautiful Cheyenne Mountain Resort will host the PRS 55th three-day annual meeting and offers attendees a wide range of activities without leaving the grounds.
-The amenities include a golf course, indoor and outdoor pools, indoor and outdoor tennis courts, pickleball courts, private lake with boat access, basketball and a spa.
+The amenities include a golf course, indoor and outdoor pools and tennis and pickleball courts.

 Traveling to Colorado Springs: